iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Deep learning is not without faults.
 Even though the test performance can surpass those of many machine learning models, it is very hard to know what the network has learned because of its black-box nature.
 Interpretability in neural networks is important because it may lead us to simpler models that are cheaper to run, are more robust to small changes in the input, and are easier to adapt to specific tasks.
 It is also one of the criteria for future trustworthy AI systems for many countries and regulations.

-To figure out what a neural network learns, we will focus in this post on the training of a shallow ReLU network using vanilla gradient descent, using the full batch of data at each step, in a regression setting.
+To figure out what a neural network learns, we will focus in this post on the training of a shallow ReLU network by vanilla gradient descent, using the full batch of data at each step, in a regression setting.
 More precisely, we will investigate how the construction of a convex equivalent to the non-convex training problem can enlighten us on how neurons evolve during the training phase, with a specific focus on the activation of the ReLU functions and their consequences.

 ### Problem and notation